2026-05-27 02:48:35 | EST

-Ferrari Luce EV Criticism - reflects ongoing Wall Street developments and broader market sentiment shifts.
+Ferrari Luce EV Criticism - tracks ongoing Wall Street activity, market momentum, and investor expectations.
 Ferrari has unveiled its first fully electric car, the Luce, a five-seater priced at €550,000, during an event in Rome.
 The design drew widespread criticism on social media, and the company’s shares declined by approximately 8% on the day of the announcement.

 Live News